 "Shall we, shan't we?"
 "Do we need that?
 Should we part with those?"
 "Will this piece fit?
 Oh no, it will just look all wrong there!"
-This conversation has been on a continuum between my husband and I for weeks.
-Yes, moving house is the reason why we are talking in circles.
-Moving house and … Continue reading Letting Go ~ Out With The Old, In With The New
+A year ago, this conversation had been on a continuum between my husband and I for weeks.
+Yes, we were moving house and it was the reason why we … Continue reading Letting Go ~ Out With The Old, In With The New